REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 C. Personal necessities shall be replenished as needed.

-D. The washcloths, towels, and bed linens shall be cleaned or changed, at a minimum, once every seven days.
+D. The washcloths, towels, and bed linens shall be cleaned or changed, at a minimum, once every seven days [ and more often, if needed ].
 Bleach or another sanitizing agent approved by the federal Environmental Protection Agency to destroy bacteria shall be used in the laundering of such linens and table linens.

 E. After issuance, blankets shall be cleaned or changed as needed.